H0ag/goldatio/README.md

 ---

-## 👤 About the Author
+## About the Author

 > My name is Maël, I was 14 when I built this project.
 I was learning Python, exploring graphical interfaces, and working with external APIs.
-Goldatio was my very first attempt at building a **personal assistant** — before AI made it easy.
+Goldatio was my very first attempt at building a personal assistant — before AI made it easy.

 ---

-## 📂 Project Structure
+## Project Structure

 ```
 goldatio.py      # Main source file (left untouched since its creation)